ufs-community/ufs-weather-model/doc/DevGuide/source/BuildRun.rst

 Building the UFS Atmosphere
 ---------------------------

-A complete listing and description of the FV3 build options were discussed in :numref:`Chapter %s <ConfigBuildOptions>` and are shown in :numref:`Figure %s <ccpp_build_option>`.
+A complete listing and description of the FV3 build options were discussed elsewhere.
 This section will describe the commands needed to build the different options using the script ``compile.sh`` provided in the NEMSfv3gfs distribution.
 This script calls ``ccpp_prebuild.py``, so users do not need to run the *prebuild* step manually.
 All builds using ``compile.sh`` are made from the ``./tests`` directory of NEMSfv3gfs and follow the basic command:

 .. code-block:: console